-Finally, we note that lights data have an advantage over other proxies that could serve a similar purpose, such as electricity consumption.
+Finally we note that lights data have an advantage over other proxies which could serve a similar purpose, such as electricity consumption.
 Night lights data are available over time and for almost all the inhabited surface of the earth.
-Data on electricity consumption is unavailable for many lower income countries and is generally unavailable for most countries at subnational levels.
+Data on electricity consumption is unavailable for many lower income countries and is generally unavailable for most countries at sub-national levels.

 The rest of this paper is organized as follows.
-Section I gives a brief introduction to the night lights data and discusses more obvious examples of how they represent differences in income levels or growth across countries and the effects of political-economic shocks on growth or income levels.
-In Section II we develop the statistical framework for combining measures of lights growth with existing measures of GDP growth to get improved estimates of true income growth.
-In Section III we estimate the relationship between GDP and lights growth, examining annual and long difference changes, different functional specifications, use of electricity data, and other issues.
-In Section IV we turn to the application where we use lights growth
+Section 1 gives a brief introduction to the night lights data and discusses more obvious examples of how they represent differences in income levels or growth across countries and the effects of political-economic shocks on growth or income levels.
+In Section 2, we develop the statistical framework for combining measures of lights growth with existing measures of GDP growth to get improved estimates of true income growth.
+In Section 3 we estimate the relationship between GDP and lights growth, examining annual and long difference changes, different functional specifications, use of electricity data, and other issues.
+In Section 4 we turn to the application where we use lights growth measures to improve estimates of true income growth for countries with poor data quality.
+In Section 5, we present some further applications in which night lights data can be used to assess growth in regions defined by geographic, economic, or health metrics, rather than by political borders.
+Section 6 concludes.